 Process for seeking approval

-Note: Only access requests made on or after June 21, 2019 may be declined.
+Note: Institutions may only decline to act on access requests made on or after June 21, 2019.

 The institution must send an email to the Office of the Information Commissioner (OIC) at: firstname.lastname@example.org, stating that it would like to submit an application for approval to decline to act on an access request.
 The OIC will, within one business day of receipt of the institution’s email, open a Conversation via Canada Post epost Connect, using the email address provided by the institution, which will generate an email to the institution with instructions on how to upload the application into the Conversation.
 The institution will have up to 2 business days to upload its application.

 The epost Connect Participant Guide can be found here:

 - a copy of the access request at issue;